Systemic Inflammatory Response Syndrome Treatment & Management

 Consultations

-Consultations vary depending on the admitting physician's training and the cause of systemic inflammatory response syndrome (SIRS); eg, cardiology consultation for acute myocardial infarction or gastroenterology for acute GI bleeding.
-Patients with potential surgical issues should undergo a surgical evaluation, often in the emergency room, early in the course of their illness.
+Consultations vary depending on the admitting physician's training and the cause of systemic inflammatory response syndrome (SIRS); for example, cardiology consultation for acute myocardial infarction or gastroenterology for acute GI bleeding.
+Patients with potential surgical issues should undergo a surgical evaluation, often in the emergency department, early in the course of their illness.

 Consider consultation with an intensivist, if one is available.
 If organ dysfunction develops, the intensivist or a consultant specialist in that organ system should be involved.